gaviral/fastapi-stock-gainers/README.md

 - Login at `/login`
 - Reset forgotten passwords at `/forgot-password`
 - Once logged in, you can add custom stock symbols to track

+## Admin Interface

+The application includes an admin interface to manage users, stocks, and password reset requests:

+- Access the admin login page at `/admin`
+- Default credentials: username `admin`, password `changeme` (change these in production)
+- The admin dashboard provides:
+  - User management
+  - Stock tracking overview
+  - Password reset request monitoring
+  - Data filtering and search capabilities

+For security reasons, make sure to change the default admin credentials by setting the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables.

 ## API Endpoints